Middlewares

 16

 Here we use the new Platform API to write our middleware.
-By using Context decorator and PlatformContext class we can get some information:
+By using the Context decorator and PlatformContext class we can get some information:

 TIP